 Install the software, then open it and follow the directions for registration.
 The registration process will take one business day, after which you receive an Email with login instructions.

 In order to use Omnivision cameras with Imatest, a key for the Omnivision API must first be obtained directly from Omnivision.
 To obtain the key, please perform the following steps:

 - Navigate to the Imatest IS installation directory, e.g. C:\Program Files (x86)\Imatest\v4.1\Image Sensor\

 Run the supplied executable OVTKEY.exe in administrator mode by right clicking on OVTKEY.exe and select Run as administrator.
 This executable will produce a file named preovt.key that is machine specific, i.e. the generated key file will work for only the machine for which it was generated.

 Contact support at Omnivision (http://ovt.com/support/tech.php) and supply the preovt.key file.
 From the preovt.key file, the contact at Omnivision will produce the key needed to enable Omnivision support in Imatest.

-Place the key file supplied by Omnivision into the same directory as the Imatest IS executable.
+Place the key file supplied by Omnivision into the same directory as the Imatest Master executable.